Variational convergence of the Scharfetter-Gummel scheme to the aggregation-diffusion equation and vanishing diffusion limit: Vanishing Diffusion Limit

 \section{Vanishing Diffusion Limit}

 This section deals with the vanishing diffusion limit for both the discrete and continuous cases, i.e.\ Theorems~\ref{th:EDP-vanishing-diffusion} and \ref{th:vanishing-diffusion-continuous}.
-Although the result for the continuous case seems to be obvious, we did not find a reference containing a proof of the statement.
-For this reason, and for the sake of completeness, we include a proof of the statement in Section~\ref{sec:vanishing-continuous}.
-We begin with the discrete case.
+We begin with the discrete case in Section~\ref{sec:vanishing-discrete} and proceed to prove the continuous case in Section~\ref{sec:vanishing-continuous}.